srid/haskell-flake/doc/howto/mission-control.md

 ## Add a script

+Here we'll show a sample of scripts that are particular useful when developing Haskell projects.

-### Docs
+### Docs (Hoogle)

-Following script will let you start a hoogle server by running `, docs` in your devshell:
+We can add a convenient script to start Hoogle on project dependencies as follows.
+As a result, typing `, docs` in the dev shell will start Hoogle.

 ```nix
 {